egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 ### Git Repository

-The Git repository with the manifest files and the execution instructions are located [here](https://github.com/egrosdou01/OSSummit_2024).
+The Git repository with the manifest files and the execution instructions is located [here](https://github.com/egrosdou01/OSSummit_2024).

 ## Conclusions

 I had a great fun at the conference!
-Not only had the chance to present alongside Gianluca but also met and interacted with cloud-native enthusiasts.
+Not only had the chance to present alongside Gianluca, but I also met and interacted with cloud-native enthusiasts.

 Till next August 2025!